madeso/cz/ideas/ideas/Native support for transactions and transactions on classes.md

 ---
-title: 'Transactions'
+title: "Transactions"
-summary: 'Simplify certain code structures'
+summary: "Simplify certain code structures"
 tags:
   - from-wikipedia
 ---

-## Look into native support for transactions and transactions on "classes"
+### Look into native support for transactions and transactions on "classes"

 https://en.wikipedia.org/wiki/Transaction_processing
 Perhaps it could work similar to how redux works (or at least take inspiration)?